dhisonp/lazyvim/README.md

 ### Plugin Management

 - Plugins are managed through `lazy.nvim`.
-- Plugin specifications are located in `init.lua` and the `lua/custom/plugins/` directory.
+- Plugin specifications are located in `init.lua` and the `lua/plugins/` directory.
 - The `lazy-lock.json` file ensures reproducible plugin versions.
-- Linters and formatters are managed and installed via `mason.nvim`.
+- LSP servers, linters, and formatters are managed via `coc.nvim` extensions.

 ### Customization